A Starter's Guide to the

 Those things will be set at the collective bargaining stage.

 The Bill covers screen productions in Aotearoa New Zealand, including: films, television series and computer generated games.

-The Bill brings screenwriters representatives, and producers representatives, to the table together to work out some basics (called Mandatory Terms or Minimums in the Bill) that must go into every contract.
+SIWA brings screenwriters representatives, and producers representatives, to the table together to work out some basics (called Mandatory Terms or Minimums in the Act) that must go into every contract.
 These basics will be agreed and cannot be left out of any contract, so every writer will benefit from them.

 These basics don't mean that everyone will get paid the same - writers can still negotiate their own terms based on experience and skill - what they do mean is that no writer will be offered payment or terms that fall below an agreed minimum.
 To offer less money or worse conditions would breach what has been agreed and would be unlawful.

 In that way, the collective bargain is a safety net and protection for all writers - we are no longer individuals negotiating for ourselves, we are part of an occupational group (writers) who are entitled to agreed minimum payment and conditions.

 We can negotiate upwards of this agreement, but we cannot negotiate below the mutually agreed minimum terms.

 That is the power of collective bargaining.
 'No writer left behind!'

 SIWA covers the following screen industry workers, they are called Occupational Groups in the Bill:

 Individuals who create or modify musical compositions for screen productions